Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Related external links:

-Stavern Memorial commemorations - The Norwegian text here gives the position as 33 90N 41 30W and says that in spite of a heavy list 2 lifeboats were launched from amidships, but loose deck cargo prevented the people aft from reaching that area.
+Stavern Memorial commemorations - Norwegians only.
+The text here gives the position as 33 90N 41 30W and says that in spite of a heavy list 2 lifeboats were launched from amidships, but loose deck cargo prevented the people aft from reaching that area.
 Some jumped overboard, while others placed themselves on rafts and waited till the ship sank, at which time the rafts floated free.
 They also found a 3rd lifeboat and set sail for the Azores.
 Stoker Erling Edvardt Berglund, Engineer Harald Andreas Knudsen and Carpenter Adolf Leonhard Sande are commemorated - the latter is listed as having died in an accident at sea on Febr.
 26-1941.
-This memorial only has the Norwegians commemorated.
+According to Page 1, Torvanger was on her way from Bermuda to Liverpool on that date (BHX 110).

 Operations Information for U-84